 In addition, in June 2018, California enacted the California Consumer Privacy Act (the "CCPA"), which took effect in January 2020.
 The CCPA, among other things, gives California residents expanded rights to access and delete their personal information, opt out of certain personal information sharing, and receive detailed information about how their personal information is used.
 In November 2020, California voters passed the California Privacy Rights Act (the "CPRA").
-The CPRA significantly expands the CCPA, including by introducing additional obligations such as data minimization and storage limitations, granting additional rights to consumers such as correction of personal information and additional opt-out rights, and creates a new entity to implement and enforce the law.
+The CPRA, which becomes effective on January 1, 2023, significantly expands the CCPA, including by introducing additional obligations such as data minimization and storage limitations, granting additional rights to consumers such as correction of personal information and additional opt-out rights, and creates a new entity to implement and enforce the law.
 The CCPA and CPRA will require us to modify our data processing practices and policies and may cause us to incur substantial costs and expenses in order to comply.
+The final form and impact of these new laws and this new agency, and any regulations promulgated thereunder, remain unclear and may create further uncertainty and require us to incur additional costs and expenses in an effort to comply.
+There has also been privacy legislation proposed or enacted at the federal state levels, such as in Nevada, New Hampshire, Washington, Illinois and Nebraska, as well as in Virginia, where such legislation, the Virginia Consumer Data Protection Act ("VCDPA"), was signed into law on March 2, 2021 with an effective date of January 1, 2023 and in Colorado, where such legislation, the Colorado Privacy Act ("CPA"), was signed into law on July 8, 2021 with an effective date of July 1, 2023.
+Laws in all 50 states require businesses to provide notice under certain circumstances to customers whose personal information has been disclosed as a result of a data breach.
+Additionally, the FTC and many state attorneys general are interpreting federal, state and international consumer protection laws to impose standards for the collection, use, dissemination and security of data.
+In addition to government activity, privacy advocacy groups and technology and other industries are considering various new, additional or different self-regulatory standards that may place additional burdens on us.
+The VCDPA, the CPA, other proposed legislations, if enacted, and the interplay of federal and state laws may be subject to varying interpretations by courts and government agencies, creating complex compliance issues for us and data we receive, use and share, and have and may cause variation in requirements, increase restrictions and potential legal risk and impact strategies and the availability of previously useful data, potentially exposing us to additional expense, adverse publicity and liability.
 Several other countries, including Australia, New Zealand, Brazil, and Japan, have also established specific legal requirements for cross-border transfers of personal information.